sarahhenderson/Crafty-Social-Buttons/src/README.txt

 *	Tumblr
 *	Twitter

-You can also choose exactly which services you want separately for each mode, so you can can have *Share Buttons* for Ravelry, Pinterest, Facebook, Twitter and Email, but have *Link Buttons* for Google+, Pinterest and your Etsy shop.
+You can also choose exactly which services you want separately for each mode, so you can can have *Share Buttons* for Ravelry, Pinterest, Facebook, Twitter and Email, but have *Link Buttons* for Google+, Craftsy, Pinterest and your Etsy shop.

 For more information, see the plugin website at http://sarahhenderson.github.io/Crafty-Social-Buttons/